AlexAlbala/Alter-Native/README.md

 			cd Lib/
 			alternative-lib-compile.bat

+	+ Compile AlterNative.sln solution (Debug or Release)

+			msbuild AlterNative.sln /p:Configuration=net_4_0_Debug
+			msbuild AlterNative.sln /p:Configuration=net_4_0_Release

-* You also can use the supplied solution on Visual Studio 2012 or higher
+	+ You also can use the supplied solution on Visual Studio 2012 or higher
 		+ Be sure to select one of these solution configurations Otherwise it won't compile:

 	 			net_4_0_Debug
 				net_4_0_Release